brikis98/yevgeniy-brikman-homepage/_posts/2019-09-17-the-divide.md

     - I agree the amount of poverty we have today is a tragedy, but the fact that the proportion did decrease means there are also hundreds of millions of people living better lives today, and ignoring that completely seems disingenuous.
     - Worse yet, those charts show huge gains in other measures, such as child mortality, literacy, education, and vaccination, all of which are also showing remarkable gains.
 Hickel briefly acknowledges some of these, but then moves on, as if these accomplishments at such a global scale have no merit.
-    - In fact, this is a common pattern throughout the book: he ignores just about all the benefits we've seen from capitalism and the global economy—all the advances in health care, lifestyle, technology, etc—and focuses solely on the downsides.
+    - In fact, this is a common pattern throughout the book: he ignores just about all the benefits we've seen from capitalism and the global economy—all the advances in health care, lifestyle, technology, etc.—and focuses solely on the downsides.
 There are, of course, many downsides, but EVERY system will have downsides, and many of the alternatives we've seen through history have been even worse.

 ## Are we measuring poverty correctly?